-- 1 Turn off your computer. - 2 Unplug the wireless USB adapter. - 3 Insert the CD-ROM that came with the adapter.
-After a moment you should see the Auto-Run screen appear. - 4 Click the Uninstall button and follow the steps to uninstall all software and drivers. - 5 When the the procedure is completed, remove the CD-ROM. - 6 Re-insert the CD-ROM, turn to page 4 of this manual and follow the steps to reinstall the software, drivers and adapter.
+- 2 Remove the wireless notebook adapter. - 3 Insert the CD-ROM that came with the adapter.
+After a moment you should see the Auto-Run screen appear. - 4 Click the Uninstall button and follow the steps to uninstall all software and drivers. - 5 When the the procedure is completed, remove the CD-ROM. - 6 Re-insert the CD-ROM, turn to page 4 of this manual and follow the steps to reinstall all software and drivers.